Skip to main content

 Macy's Hillsdale (1954)

-Vintage 1954 newspaper ad from the San Mateo Times announcing the November 18 grand opening of Macy’s Hillsdale, featuring elegant typography, promotional text, and illustrations highlighting the store’s modern amenities.
+Vintage 1954 newspaper ad from the San Francisco Chronicle announcing the November 18 grand opening of Macy’s Hillsdale, featuring elegant typography, promotional text, and illustrations highlighting the store’s modern amenities.

-Grand opening ad for Macy’s Hillsdale in the San Mateo Times, November 18, 1954.
+Grand opening ad for Macy’s Hillsdale in the San Francisco Chronicle, November 17, 1954.
 This marked Macy’s first major expansion into the Peninsula, introducing its signature New York-style department store experience to San Mateo County.

 Macy's Valley Fair (1956)